ryanlukkreung/bradonomics.com/_pages/privacy.md

 Note that this is a website and as such acts no different than most other websites.
 I have chosen not to collect data or track your visits, but I might still try to sell you stuff.

-This site is hosted with [GitHub Pages](https://pages.github.com/) and uses [Cloudflare](https://www.cloudflare.com/) for content distribution.
-If either of those services attach cookies or otherwise track you, that's on them.
-You can probably find their privacy and terms-of-service notices in their footers.
+This site is hosted with [GitHub Pages](https://pages.github.com/).
+If they attach cookies or otherwise track you, that's on them.
+You can probably find their privacy and terms-of-service notices in their footer.